figment-networks/oasishub-indexer/README.md

 * Aggregator - it is responsible for indexing only current height data ie. Current balances of accounts.

 ### Syncables
 Syncables are collections of data retrieved from Oasis node for given height.
-Currently we use 4 syncables:
-* Block - retrieve data about block and votes
-* State - retrieve data primarily about registry, staking and consensus
-* Transactions - retrieve data about transactions
-* Validators - retrieve data about validators and voting power

 Above syncables are created during Syncer stage of the processing pipeline and stored to database.
-They are also used in Sequencer and Aggregator stages to compose sequences and aggregates

 ### Sequences
 This is data that is stored in the database for every height.
 Sequences are used for data that